Skip to main content

 All participants are required to sign a declaration to confirm they have a genuine interest in judicial appointment, and accept they are prohibited from disclosing any facts or information about the cases after the shadowing is completed.

-The scheme is administered centrally by the Judicial Office and supported by His Majesty’s Courts and Tribunals Service.
+The scheme is administered centrally by the Judicial Office and supported by Her Majesty’s Courts and Tribunals Service.

 You may also be interested in the Law Commissioner Diversity Work Shadowing Scheme.